nparikh97/Enrollees-angular-deno/AngularEnrollee/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+After cloning the file user is requested to run the server first by opening the command prompt and cd into the server folder by `cd server` and after that executing this cmd `deno run --allow-net server.ts`.
+After succesfull execution, It will run the server on port `http://localhost:8080/enrollees` with a message in blue in command prompt.
+Once server is started than cd into the AngularEnrollee folder and execute `ng serve`. it will serve the application on `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ## Direction
 -> User will end on the landing page.
 -> Navigation bar is provided to guide the user to enrollee/home page.
   ## Enrollee page